fzierler/CB_autocorrelation_decay_constant/README.md

 conda activate wall_decay_constant
 ```

-The julia programming language is not available in conda-forge.
+The julia programming language is not available in conda-forge on MacOS and is not included by default here.
 If it is not installed on your system, you can install it with the `juliaup` utility included in the provided conda environment using

 ```
 export JULIA_DEPOT_PATH=$CONDA_PREFIX/.julia